ms-iot/content/en-US/Samples/CognitiveServices.md

 # Cognitive Services

-In this sample, we will use Microsoft's Cognitive Services API within a UWP app to identify faces in a photo and determine the emotions in those photos.
+Create a UWP app that identifies faces in a photo and determine the emotions in those photos using Microsoft's Cognitive Services API.

 ## Create a new UWP App
 ___
 All of the sample code is available to download, but as an exercise, this tutorial will take you through the complete steps to create this app from scratch.

 Make sure your device is running and set up and you have Visual Studio installed.
-See our [guide](https://developer.microsoft.com/en-us/windows/iot/getstarted) if you have not set up your device yet.
+See our [Get started page](https://developer.microsoft.com/en-us/windows/iot/getstarted) to set up your device.

 You will need your device's IP address when connecting to it remotely.